DirectEd-Development/Directed-dapp/NFT Token Gating.md

 <h4>Teacher's Portal</h4>

 <p>The Teachers Portal is another restricted page and can only be accessed by higher users or donors with the DirectEd NFT.
 The Teachers portal contains
-each students progress, eligibility status of each student and tokens issued to studnets.
+each students progress, eligibility status of each student and tokens issued to students.
 Milestone for each student is also recorded here. </p>

 <h4>Student's Progress Pages</h4>